Skip to main content

 Code Snippet 11: example of using Domainslib.Task

-• Effects – for concurrency
+Effects – for structured concurrency #

 Key mechanism for delimited continuations (coroutines) without committing to a specific scheduler – it’s how we can get Lwt-style concurrency without monadic wrapping.